quollism/blender-extra-keyframe-controls/README.md

 # blender-extra-keyframe-controls
-A temporary script to implement Blender 2.7x's keyframing tools in the Blender 2.8 Timeline toolbar for my fellow lazy mammals who dislike learning new things.
+A little add-on which implements Blender 2.7x's keyframing tools on the Blender 2.8 Timeline toolbar, plus a bit extra.

+This is for my fellow lazy mammals who dislike learning new things and just want stuff how it was.

+The tools also include the Keyframe Interpolation setting which is usually tucked away in User Preferences.
+This is helpful for switching interpolation modes when adding new animation channels.
+New keyframes on an _existing_ channel have the same interpolation mode as the previous keyframe on that channel, so the Keyframe Interpolation setting has no effect there.

+NB: The official new home for the controls is either in the N menu of the Timeline (prior to 25 May 2018), in a popover menu called Keying (as of 25 May 2018) or possibly somewhere else again.

 ## Usage